commercialhaskell/stack/tests/integration/README.md

 test.
 Each of those directories has:

 * A `Main.hs` file, which provides the script to be run
 * A `files `directory, providing the working directory the script will be run from.
-(If you have a test that doesn't require any specific working directory, there may be no `files` directory.)
+(If you have a test that does not require any specific working directory, there may be no `files` directory.)

 It would be great to expand this file into a full tutorial, but for now, the easiest way to get started with writing an integration test is to copy an existing example.

 ## Running